 A panel of record book experts was assembled to answer questions and to encourage discussion between the panel and participants.
 Attendees included 34 youth, 17 adults, and 16 volunteers.
 Suggestions (taken via survey) included spreading out part 1 to give more room between question areas, highlight answers in posters, make questions easier, have a separate table for those with disabilities.

 County Presentation Night- overall (Gonzales)- Event went well.
 Check-in was fine except one member was not on the online registration list.
 Situation rectified.
+Dinner was served on time.
+They were able to get into the venue earlier than last year.

 Presentation Night, Judging & Tabulations (Lockwood)- Judging went well except for a couple of scoring issues that were solved before the awards presentation.
 There may be a need to switch up judges training; details to go into binder.